hacdias/eagle/README.md

 ### Templates

-Hugo website must produce a `/eagle/index.html` page.
+Hugo website must produce a `/_eagle/index.html` page.
 This page will be used as the template for the interface.
+All instances of `_EAGLE_TITLE` in the template will be replaced by the actual page title.
 The page should contain a `<eagle-page>` element, which Eagle will replace by the correct content:

 ```html
 <eagle-page>